-It is common for vacancies to be filled by promoting up through the ranks, but promoted staff are then not advised how to manage and lead staff.
+It is common for vacancies to be filled by promoting up through the ranks, but promoted staff are then not trained how to manage and lead staff.

 It is expected that there is an annual personal development review for all supervisors.
 For those who attend these reviews, the outcomes will be dependent on their existing skills and competencies.
 Personal objectives are discussed, concerns are explored and training offered.
-Discussions should cover the "soft-skills" of relationships with other individuals.
+Discussions should cover the 'soft-skills' associated with developing positive working relationships with others.